 16. Looking Forward to the New Testament

 "In this epic exploration, Abernethy and Goswell have revealed the rich contours of conceptions of the royal messiah in the Old Testament.
 Those interested in hearing the unique voice of the Old Testament speaking about the royal messiah will be pleased to hear its varied tones throughout the book.
-Meanwhile, Abernethy and Goswell remind the readers how this Old Testament voice provides deeper insight into what the early followers of Jesus saw in him: their long-awaited royal messiah.
+Meanwhile, Abernethy and Goswell remind readers how this Old Testament voice provides deeper insight into what the early followers of Jesus saw in him: their long-awaited royal messiah.
 Students and pastors alike will find this book to be a treasure trove of deep knowledge and powerful reflection."

 Beth M. Stovell, associate professor of Old Testament, Ambrose University

 "For centuries Christians have debated how to relate Old Testament messianic passages to the New Testament's announcement of fulfillment.
 This volume wisely chooses to read forward, from the Old Testament to the New, to illumine those connections.
-Abernethy and Goswell focus on the complex mosaic of royal expectations, judiciously working through the entire Old Testament to explain how Jesus is both a Davidic and divine king.
+Abernethy and Goswell focus on the complex mosaic of royal expectations, judiciously working through the entire Old Testament to explain how Jesus is both a Davidic and a divine king.
 A fresh approach that offers much food for thought!"